 Try and stick to a schedule

-It’s been easy to lose track of time over the last six months.
-For those who have been made redundant or are on reduced hours, the days can feel endless, and for those working from home, the weekends often feel distant and fleeting.
+It’s been easy to lose track of time during lockdown.
+For those on furlough and unable to work, the days can feel endless, and for those working from home, the weekends often feel distant and fleeting.

 Keep active and keep moving

 We all know by now that our mental health is intrinsically linked to physical health.
 The better we feel in our bodies, the better we feel in our minds.
 Regular physical activity doesn’t just lower our risk of heart disease, stroke and some forms of cancer, it can also work to relieve stress and alleviate depression and anxiety – which can all be triggered by a sense of isolation and increased loneliness.

 When it comes to exercise, the key is to make regular physical activity a habit.
 Many people took up walking or running during the height of lockdown as a means to get out of the house.
 Of course, this isn’t always easy when you’re already very busy.
 But the benefits of exercise, including improved energy levels, lifting your mood, promoting better quality sleep and increased fitness, strength and flexibility will actually make it easier to manage all the things you need to do, as physical activity improves motivation when it comes to tackling our to-do lists.
 For inspiration, check out our 8 ways to exercise at home.

 Before the pandemic, we lived in a very different world.
 Many of us lived busy lifestyles and as a result, often put taking care of ourselves at the bottom of our to-do lists.
 Now many of us are finding that we have a bit more time on our hands, so we should use this opportunity to focus on ourselves and practise self-compassion.
 Simple things such as spending our evenings exploring new hobbies, enjoying long baths or just spending time preparing our favourite meals will relax our minds, and give us some much-needed time out from the exhaustive situation we’ve found ourselves in.